 We have come a long way in mineral extraction from underground to know which minerals may be found at what depth.
-So mineral rights, in general, and depth rights, in particular, depend on the minerals the buyer is looking for and the technology they plan on using.
+So mineral rights, in general, and these rights, in particular, depending on the minerals the buyer is looking for and the technology they plan on using.

 Generally, the depth for open-pit mining is 100 to 500 meters (up to 1640 feet).
 This depth can be used for surface mining to extract elements like nickel, copper, coal, and even uranium.

 Anything below 9000 feet or 2.8 kilometers is considered deep mining.
 For oil, companies typically want deep mining rights for at least 6000 feet below the surface.
 This is the average depth of oil and gas wells in the United States, according to the US Energy Information Administration (EIA).

 It’s important to note here that the average depth of these wells has been increasing over the past decades.

 The lack of technology was also a reason for that.
 However, the main reason for the increasing depths of oil wells is that oil is a finite asset.
 Therefore, companies are digging deeper to get more oil.

 In the future, when oil reserves dwindle, oil companies may have to dig even deeper.

 Do I Have Depth Rights of My Property?